JManganyi10/PlayerReg_System/README.md

 # PlayerReg_System
 A Player Registration System that allows admin to register players on the Player database by importing person information from another database.
+The system development still in progress.